Fears for police safety after catastrophic data breach in Northern Ireland

 He also said the severe terrorist threat facing PSNI officers has made news of the extensive data breach “the last thing that anybody in the organisation wants to be hearing”.

-A spokesman for the Information Commissioner’s Office (ICO) said: “The Police Service of Northern Ireland has made us aware of an incident and we are assessing the information provided.”
+A spokesperson for the Information Commissioner’s Office said: “The Police Service of Northern Ireland has made us aware of an incident and we are assessing the information provided.”

-Secretary of State for Northern Ireland Chris Heaton-Harris said he was “deeply concerned” by news of the data breach.
+The secretary of state for Northern Ireland, Chris Heaton-Harris, said he was “deeply concerned” by news of the data breach.
 “My officials are in close contact with senior officers and are keeping me updated,” he wrote on X, formerly Twitter.

-Mike Nesbitt, the Ulster Unionist representative on the Policing Board of Northern Ireland, has called for an emergency meeting of the Policing Board on Wednesday in response to the disclosure.
+Mike Nesbitt, the Ulster Unionist Party representative on the Policing Board of Northern Ireland, has called for an emergency meeting of the board on Wednesday in response to the disclosure.

-In a statement Mr Nesbitt said it must be seen the breach is being taken seriously by the police.
+In a statement, Mr Nesbitt said the breach must be seen to be taken seriously by the police.

 “It is imperative that officers, staff and their families and friends understand how seriously this breach is being taken, and that the board is determined to fulfil its oversight and challenge functions appropriately,” he said.

 “There are several issues here.
-First, ensuring those who now feel themselves at risk are given a realistic assessment of the implications of the data breach, Mr Nesbitt continued.
+First, ensuring those who now feel themselves at risk are given a realistic assessment of the implications of the data breach,” added Mr Nesbitt.
 “Second, why was there no ‘fail safe’ mechanism to prevent this information being uploaded.

-Alliance Party leader and former Justice Minister Naomi Long said that the scale of the data breach was of “profound concern”.

-“This level of data breach is clearly of profound concern, not least to police officers, civilian staff and their families, who will be feeling incredibly vulnerable and exposed tonight, and in the days ahead,” she said.
+Alliance Party leader and former justice minister Naomi Long said: “This level of data breach is clearly of profound concern, not least to police officers, civilian staff and their families, who will be feeling incredibly vulnerable and exposed tonight, and in the days ahead.”

 “Immediate action must be taken to offer them proper information, support, guidance and necessary reassurances regarding their and their families’ security,” Ms Long advised.